Published: June 30, 2022

 No approval from the Federal Employment Agency

-The Federal Employment Agency must carry out a labor market check, which basically consists of the so-called priority check (checking whether German employees or employees of equal status - e.g. from EU member states - are available for the job) and the check of the employment conditions.
+The Federal Employment Agency must carry out a labor market check, which basically consists of the so-called priority check (checking whether German employees or employees with equivalent status - e.g. from EU member states - are available for the job) and checking the employment conditions.

 What documents are needed for the application?